 How mismatched socks can still be useful.

 It happens all the time.
 Socks go in the wash together and come out alone.
-Sometimes they reunite with their mates but sometimes they are destined for a single life—that may sound bleak, but the truth is they can be quite useful on their own around the house.
+Sometimes they reunite with their mates but sometimes they are destined for a single life—that may sound bleak, but the truth is they can be quite useful on their own around the house and when you go about organising your utility room.
 Here are six laundry tips you can use those clean but lonely socks to enhance your everyday life.

 Sock bun.
 This cute hairstyle is simple and elegant, and can be achieved with a single sock!
 Cut the toe off a clean sock and roll up the remaining sock into a doughnut.
 Pull the tip of a ponytail through the centre and tuck the ends around the sock.
 Then roll the sock gently up the length of the ponytail, making sure the hair is rolling with it, until you reach the scalp.
 Spread the rolled-up hair evenly around the sock so that none of the sock shows, and voila!
 Finish off with a spritz of hair spray.